avorio-dev/UmbrellAPP_policy/umbrellapp_privacy_policy.md

-Our servers are located in the United States .
-If you are accessing our Services from outside the United States , please be aware that your information may be transferred to, stored by, and processed by us in our facilities and in the facilities of the third parties with whom we may share your personal information (see ' [WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?](#whoshare) ' above), in the United States,  and other countries.
+Our servers are located in the United States.
+If you are accessing our Services from outside the United States, please be aware that your information may be transferred to, stored by, and processed by us in our facilities and in the facilities of the third parties with whom we may share your personal information (see '[WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?](#whoshare)' above), in the United States, and other countries.